Last Updated: June 2026 · Read Time: 11 min · Desks Compared: 2

 Is the FlexiSpot E7 Pro worth the extra money?

 For most buyers: yes.
 The C-frame, better cable management, and higher load capacity are genuine improvements.
-The main exception is users under 5’4″ or anyone planning to use caster wheels — in both cases, the E7’s lower minimum height of 22.8″ is a meaningful advantage that makes it the better choice despite the lower price.
+With FlexiSpot’s typical promotional pricing — E7 Pro at ~$399 vs E7 at ~$299 — the gap is roughly $100, smaller than most reviews quote.
+The main exception is users under 5’4″ or anyone planning to use caster wheels — in both cases, the E7’s lower minimum height of 22.8″ is a meaningful advantage that makes it the better choice despite the price.

 Can I use the FlexiSpot E7 Pro with caster wheels?